UsmanHyd/Snake-game/README.md

 # Snake-game

+Complete Snake Game with GUI is made
+Using Tkinter library

-This contains the code for the game as well as the report inside the folder
+Source code aswell as Report is inside the source folder.